xu-hao/pds-backend/README.md

 ### set port

-The default port is `8080`, if you want to change the port, set it with environmental variable `TXROUTER_API_PORT`.
+The default port is `8080`, if you want to change the port, set it with environmental variable `API_PORT`.

 ### run command